PS-3, due Oct 21

 Note: Although we call the shape an ellipse, you will need to call the

-method to draw ellipses.
-(Geometrically, the shape really is an ellipse, but the AWT calls the methodfillOval
+fillOvalmethod to draw ellipses.
+(Geometrically, the shape really is an ellipse, but the AWT calls the methodfillOval, notfillEllipse.) - Line

 - After clicking the Line button, you may drag out a line segment